Davidson Whaling Station

-Davidson Whaling Station is a heritage-listed former whaling station at Edrom, Bega Valley Shire, New South Wales, Australia.
+Davidson Whaling Station is a heritage-listed former whaling station at Edrom on the far South Coast of New South Wales, Australia.
 It was built in 1896.
 The property is owned by the New South Wales Office of Environment and Heritage.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Shore-based whaling at Twofold Bay began in 1828 and was undertaken by numerous whaling groups, the main ones being the Imlay brothers, Benjamin Boyd and the Davidson family.
 Old open boat techniques were in continuous use at Twofold Bay for over 100 years.

 The Davidson family began whaling around 1860.
 A tryworks for boiling down the blubber was built inside Kiah Inlet, possibly on the site of an earlier tryworks, where whales could be drawn up on a sandy beach.
 In 1896 George Davidson built the cottage, Loch Garra, above the tryworks on 17 acres of leasehold land.
 This land now comprises the majority of the historic site.
 In 1920 when Davidson applied to convert his leasehold to free title his holding consisted of a cleared, partly fenced area with a 6-room weather-board house, detached kitchen, workshop, established orchard, garden, and dam.
 Further outbuildings and additions to the cottage were added later.
 Dr and Mrs Boyd, who purchased the property for a private residence in 1954, replanted much of the garden area and made further additions to the cottage.

 Until the first decade of this century, whaling was carried out almost full-time from the station by Alexander Davidson, his son John and grandson George.
 A catch of 10–15 whales each season was reported.
 After that time whaling became an opportunistic activity with George Davidson undertaking farming and grazing on the site to buffer the whaling station against fluctuations in the market and uneven seasonal catches.
 By 1925 the entire catch for the season was reported at 2 whales.

 In 1927 Davidson Whaling Station was described by Professor Dakin, an early authority on the marine biology of the Australian coastline, as dating from Melville's time, using the technologies of "the old bay whalers of the 1840s".
 In 1929 the last Whale was caught at Twofold Bay.
 The Davidsons moved from the station in the 1940s.